SCRN-VRC/SVM-Face-and-Object-Detection-Shader/README.md

 # Face and Object Detection Shader

-A binary classifier implemented with a support vector machine (SVM) written in C++ and converted to HLSL to be used inside VRC.
+A binary classifier implemented with a support vector machine (SVM) written in C++ and converted to HLSL to be used inside VRChat.
 I have included a program that allows you to train your own detector.
 You can use it to detect other objects as well.

 ## Overview
 <img src="/Images/SVM.png" align="middle" width="3000"/>